 The BAND Foundation is a private family foundation established in 1999 by Burks and Anthony Lapham and their children, Nicholas and David.
-It seeks to advance the family’s charitable interests through strategic grant making, primarily in the areas of nature conservation, epilepsy research and climate change (the latter via an affiliated donor advised fund).
+It seeks to advance the family’s charitable interests through strategic grant making, primarily in the areas of nature conservation, epilepsy and climate change (the latter via a BAND-affiliated donor advised fund).
 The Foundation supports programs in the United States and abroad with a special emphasis on geographies with which the family has present or historic ties.
 BAND believes in a flexible, risk-tolerant approach to grant making, through which it seeks to provide timely support to critical issues, catalyze effective partnerships and unlock larger financial flows from public and private sources.

 The BAND Foundation accepts proposals by invitation only.

 A distinguished lawyer known for his integrity, humility, intellect and fairness, Anthony A. “Tony” Lapham was also a passionate outdoorsman and conservationist.
 He treasured wild places and shared his love of them with his family – whether traversing his beloved property in the Virginia Blue Ridge, hiking in Acadia National Park, fly fishing in the American west or searching for wildlife across Africa.
 He served as a director of the Environmental Defense Fund, Audubon, The Ocean Conservancy, American Farmland Trust and American Rivers.
 Tony’s legacy anchors and inspires the BAND Foundation’s work.